Summary: How to use the Mapper to create a new table in the data destination and then map event types to it.

 After you map or discard an event field, a Clear button appears at the end of that row which enables you to unmap that field.
 The field becomes red again and the previous mapping is removed.

-Select the Create a table option in the table selection drop-down to create a new table in your target data warehouse.
-For data warehouses that support schemas (like Redshift and Snowflake), the table drop-down will be preceded by a schema drop-down where you can choose or create a schema for the table to be created in.
+Select the Create a table option in the table selection drop-down to create a new table in your data destination.
+For data destinations that support schemas (like Redshift and Snowflake), the table drop-down will be preceded by a schema drop-down where you can choose or create a schema for the table to be created in.

-Enter the table name to be created in your target database.
-The name must abide by your target data warehouse's naming restrictions.
+Enter the table name to be created in your data destination.
+The name must abide by your data destination's naming restrictions.
 For example, for Redshift tables, the table’s name may contain lowercase letters, numbers, an _ (underscore) and a $.

 A row is displayed for each column that you defined in the mapping.
-For each column, you can select the relevant target database column properties, as they apply for your target data warehouse.
+For each column, you can select the relevant data destination column properties, as they apply for your data destination.
 For example, for Redshift, you can choose if a column is a Primary, Sort or Dist.
 You can also change the order by clicking and dragging on column names.
 You can add additional columns in this screen by entering a column name, selecting a data type and then clicking the + button.

 Click Create Table.
-Alooma automatically creates this table in the target data warehouse and this table is automatically selected in the drop-down.
+Alooma automatically creates this table in the data destination and this table is automatically selected in the drop-down.

-Once a table has been created in the target data warehouse, the data type of its columns cannot be changed.
-Newly appearing event fields will be added as new fields to the target data warehouse.
+Once a table has been created in the data destination, the data type of its columns cannot be changed.
+Newly appearing event fields will be added as new fields to the data destination.

 Click Apply to apply these changes to Alooma.
 Data that is already in the target is not affected by mapping changes.

 Before clicking Apply, you can cancel the latest changes by clicking Discard.